the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Finally, after obtaining/publishing results by modifying and/or using the software, the original authors need to receive proper attribution.

-#### Use Domain repositories/directories (DOMREP)
+#### Using domain repositories/directories (DOMREP)
 Almost all research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
+The RSE needs to be aware of any domain specific software repositories, data sets and catalogues.
-Especially for data-driven research having software that is able to use existing data sets and repositories is a valuable part.
-The RSE should be able to interact with the repositories of this specific domain.
+This is especially important for data-driven research software.
+The software developed by the RSE needs to be able to interact with catalogues and the data sets can be used for software testing.

 #### Outside Party interaction (USERS)
-While in a traditional SE context, you might get away with not interacting with people outside your project.
-But in a research context, this will certainly be the case and involves users, other developers,  upto funders.
-Additionally, this is oftentimes a two-way interaction with RSEs in a specific domain learning new findings, techniques, algorithms, etc. to be able to implement software that is up-to-date with the body of knowledge of that domain.
+In a traditional SE context the developer might not interact with many people outside their immediate project.
+However, in a research context, a RSE will have to interact with users, RSEs from other projects, and possibly funders.
+The exchange with other projects, maybe from different domains, is particularly important since this allows the RSE to find out about new techniques and algorithms relevant to their own project and to keep their software up-to-date.

-#### Team Skills
+### Team Skills
 #### Teaching (TEACH)
 Working in a group means being able to effectively perform e.g. onboarding, or more formal teaching procedures to their colleagues.
 This includes tasks such as consulting and mentoring since these also often aim at educating people.